Foreign relations of Poland

 The Republic of Poland is a Central European country and member of the European Union and NATO, among others.
 Poland wields considerable influence in Central and Eastern Europe and is a middle power in international affairs.
 The foreign policy of Poland is based on four basic commitments: to Atlantic co-operation, to European integration, to international development and to international law.

 The Polish economy is fairly open and relies strongly on international trade.
 Since the collapse of communism and its re-establishment as a democratic nation, Poland has extended its responsibilities and position in European and Western affairs, supporting and establishing friendly foreign relations with both the West and with numerous European countries.

+The Ministry of Foreign Affairs (Poland) looks after the foreign relations of Poland.
+As of May 2024 the ministry was held by Radosław Sikorski.

 History

 Foreign policy topics are covered in the history articles: